ilg-physics-ucsb/physics6-manual/6BL/Lab1.md

 ![Shot of Pendulum Setup](imgs/Lab1/PhotofPendulum.jpg) Shot of Pendulum Setup
 :::
-Our first major topic in Physics 6BL will be simple hamonic motion (SHM), or the oscillating behavoir of a body when subjected to a restoring force directly proportional to it's displacement from equilibrium.
+Our first major topic in Physics 6BL will be simple harmonic motion (SHM), or the oscillating behavior of a body when subjected to a restoring force directly proportional to it's displacement from equilibrium.
 SHM is a universal behavior, witnessed in everything from springs to pendulums, and even forms the basis of Quantum Field theories.

-In this lab we will learn about SHM by studying the behavior of a pendulum, and characterizing how carying certain physical variables of a pendulum change its behavior.
+In this lab we will learn about SHM by studying the behavior of a pendulum, and characterizing how carrying certain physical variables of a pendulum change its behavior.

 ::::::